Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Introduction

-The label-informed strategy leverages CLIP's semantic labels to focus on local features, using text descriptions to identify specific lesions and their characteristics.
-Despite CLIP being trained on data that may not directly overlap with OCT images, it has developed a broad understanding of semantic concepts.
-This allows it to relate to lesions like `subretinal fluid', inferring their spatial (e.g., `sub-') and morphological (e.g., `fluid') characteristics even in unfamiliar medical contexts.
-More sample texts are shown in~\cref{fig:teaser} (a).
-By aligning CLIP's text embeddings with the visual features of OCT images, we guide the model’s attention to relevant regions, refining the representations of corresponding lesions and improving the model's ability to localize them.
+\myparagraph{Label-derived description.} As illustrated in~\cref{fig:teaser_2} (a), we use the image-level lesion labels (e.g., normal, SRF, PED) to define fixed, human-readable textual descriptions for each category (e.g., SRF → “an optical coherence tomography b-scan with subretinal fluid”).
+These category-level descriptions are applied consistently to all images within the same class.
+We encode them using the text encoder of a pretrained VLM (CLIP) to obtain local semantic features.
+These textual features are aligned with visual features through similarity operations to support classification, guiding the model to associate lesions with their corresponding categories.
+Although CLIP was pretrained on general data rather than OCT images, its broad semantic understanding enables it to infer spatial (e.g., `sub-') and morphological (e.g., `fluid') lesion characteristics even in unfamiliar medical contexts.
+Aligning CLIP’s text embeddings with OCT visual features guides the model’s attention to relevant regions, refining the representations of corresponding lesions and improving the model's ability to localize them.

-For synthetic descriptive guidance, we propose leveraging pretrained captioning models from other datasets (e.g., natural images) to generate text descriptions for each OCT image.
-Unlike the label-informed strategy, this method takes a more global perspective, describing the overall appearance of the image and the relationships between objects.
-As illustrated by the example in the green in~\cref{fig:teaser} (b), this is akin to a three-year-old describing an unfamiliar scene using familiar objects (e.g., cats and dogs).
-While the descriptions may lack medical precision, their consistency across similar lesions offers a supplementary signal that strengthens the weak supervision process.
-By integrating these synthetic texts with image-level supervision, we enhance the model's ability to identify subtle semantic features and corresponding regions.
+\myparagraph{Domain-agnostic synthetic description.} However, domain-specific label-derived descriptions are limited in quantity.
+To fully exploit the potential of large foundation models, we propose a complementary approach: using domain-agnostic synthetic description.
+This method leverages pretrained captioning models from other domains (e.g., natural images) to generate text descriptions for OCT images.
+These synthetic descriptions take a more global perspective, describing the overall appearance of the image and the relationships between objects.
+As illustrated by the example in~\cref{fig:teaser_2} (b), the description does not accurately describe the OCT image, instead interpreting it as a scene within the natural image domain.
+However, as we will show empirically, these seemingly irrelevant descriptions do provide valuable information.
+This approach is akin to a child describing unfamiliar scenes using familiar objects (e.g., toys and pets).
+While the descriptions may lack medical relevance, they encode consistent spatial information across similar lesions and offer a supplementary signal that surprisingly strengthens the model.
+By integrating synthetic texts with image-level supervision, the model better identifies subtle semantic features and corresponding regions.